abh1nav/abh1nav.github.io/source/_posts/2014-09-15-cassandra-cluster-docker-one-command.markdown

 categories: docker cassandra cluster
 ---

 [2014-09-16] Update: The command now brings up a 5-node Cassandra cluster in addition to DataStax OpsCenter 5.0.0 and wires it all up together.
 See [the GitHub repo](http://github.com/abh1nav/cassandra) for details.
-Each node is its own container that runs Cassandra and the DataStax Agent while OpsCenter is separted into its own container.
+Each node runs in its own container with the Cassandra process + DataStax Agent while OpsCenter runs in its own container separate from the cluster.

 [Original Post]